 Whereas, recommendation #1 from the Scoping Team recommended ICANN org to carry out a voluntary registrar survey regarding registrar practices for data accuracy;

 Whereas, recommendation #2 from the Scoping Team recommended ICANN org to conduct a registrar audit;

+Whereas the ICANN Board requested ICANN staff to prepare specific scenarios for which it would consult with the European Data Protection Board (EDPB) concerning the proposed data processing under the General Data Protection Regulation (GDPR).

-Whereas, ICANN org conducted a comprehensive assessment of the four scenarios and provided its assessment on 19 October 2023, noting specifically:
+Whereas, ICANN org proposed four scenarios, which included those proposed in recommendations #1 and #2 from the Scoping Team, on which it conducted a comprehensive assessment, and provided its “Assessment on Registration Data Accuracy Scenarios” on 19 October 2023.
+ICANN org draws the following conclusions:

 It is unclear whether [the scenarios] would provide useful data to inform the Accuracy Scoping Team’s efforts;